domain-protect/domain-protect-gcp-deploy/docs/WORKLOAD.md

 ## GCP Workload Identity Federation configuration
-* log in to security tooling GCP account
+* log in to security tooling GCP project
 * select IAM & Admin, Workload Identity Federation
 * if this is the first time in this project, select Get Started
 * this will enable required APIs
 * create an identity pool
-* name the pool github-actions, and press Continue
+* name the pool `github-actions`, and press Continue

 <img src="images/create-identity-pool.png" width="500">